teodoracotirlet/Enterprise-Analytics-Hub/README.md

 Enterprise Analytics Hub: ERP Merger ELT Pipeline Project Overview
 This project simulates a complex, real-world Data Engineering and Business Intelligence scenario: the corporate merger between NovaTech Global Industries (US) and AeroForge Dynamics (EU).
 The objective was to design and implement a scalable ELT (Extract, Load, Transform) pipeline to consolidate 100,000 unstandardized transactional records from two distinct legacy ERP systems into a single, analytics-ready Data Mart.

 Architecture & Tech Stack

-•	Language: Python (Pandas, Numpy, Boto3)
+Language: Python (Pandas, Numpy, Boto3)

-•	Data Lake: AWS S3
+Data Lake: AWS S3

-•	Data Warehouse: Snowflake
+Data Warehouse: Snowflake

-•	Data Transformation & Testing: dbt Cloud (Data Build Tool)
+Data Transformation & Testing: dbt Cloud (Data Build Tool)

-•	Version Control: GitHub
+Version Control: GitHub

 Phase 1: Data Extraction & Loading (ELT)
 To replicate a highly chaotic corporate data environment, a Python script was developed to generate synthetic ERP data containing common business anomalies: mismatched date formats, unstructured JSON metadata, mixed currencies, and duplicate records.

-•	The raw dataset was programmatically uploaded to an AWS S3 bucket acting as the initial Data Lake.
+The raw dataset was programmatically uploaded to an AWS S3 bucket acting as the initial Data Lake.

-•	The data was then ingested into Snowflake using the COPY INTO command.
+The data was then ingested into Snowflake using the COPY INTO command.

-•	Technical Challenge Solved: Configured the ingestion File Format with FIELD_OPTIONALLY_ENCLOSED_BY = '"' to prevent the default CSV parser from incorrectly splitting columns due to internal commas within the JSON payload.
+Technical Challenge Solved: Configured the ingestion File Format with FIELD_OPTIONALLY_ENCLOSED_BY = '"' to prevent the default CSV parser from incorrectly splitting columns due to internal commas within the JSON payload.

 Phase 2: Data Transformation (dbt Staging)
 A staging model (stg_global_transactions) was built to act as the primary cleaning layer, enforcing strict business rules and standardizing the data.

-•	Date Normalization: Utilized CASE statements to harmonize US formats (MM/DD/YYYY), European formats (DD-MM-YYYY), and Unix Timestamps into a standard YYYY-MM-DD structure.
+Date Normalization: Utilized CASE statements to harmonize US formats (MM/DD/YYYY), European formats (DD-MM-YYYY), and Unix Timestamps into a standard YYYY-MM-DD structure.

-•	Currency Conversion: Applied dynamic exchange rates to convert USD and GBP transactions into a unified EUR amount (AMOUNT_EUR).
+Currency Conversion: Applied dynamic exchange rates to convert USD and GBP transactions into a unified EUR amount (AMOUNT_EUR).

-•	Semi-Structured Data Flattening: Extracted specific attributes (category, warranty_years) directly from the JSON VARIANT column using Snowflake's dot/colon notation.
+Semi-Structured Data Flattening: Extracted specific attributes (category, warranty_years) directly from the JSON VARIANT column using Snowflake's dot/colon notation.

-•	Data Deduplication: Implemented Window Functions (QUALIFY ROW_NUMBER() OVER(PARTITION BY TRANSACTION_ID ORDER BY NORMALIZED_DATE DESC) = 1) to eliminate duplicate transactions, ensuring only the most recent entry per invoice was retained.
+Data Deduplication: Implemented Window Functions (QUALIFY ROW_NUMBER() OVER(PARTITION BY TRANSACTION_ID ORDER BY NORMALIZED_DATE DESC) = 1) to eliminate duplicate transactions, ensuring only the most recent entry per invoice was retained.

 Phase 3: Automated Data Quality & Governance
 To ensure the integrity of downstream BI dashboards, automated testing was configured within dbt (_models.yml).

-•	Enforced unique and not_null constraints on the primary key (TRANSACTION_ID).
+Enforced unique and not_null constraints on the primary key (TRANSACTION_ID).

-•	Applied not_null checks on financial metrics to prevent empty revenue values.
+Applied not_null checks on financial metrics to prevent empty revenue values.

-•	Implemented accepted_values testing to ensure the source system column strictly contained approved categorical data, leveraging the latest dbt 2.0 configuration standards.
+Implemented accepted_values testing to ensure the source system column strictly contained approved categorical data, leveraging the latest dbt 2.0 configuration standards.

-Phase 4: Business Intelligence Data Mart (Fact Modeling) T he final output is a clean, optimized Fact Table (fct_global_sales) designed for direct consumption by BI tools like Power BI or Tableau.
+Phase 4: Business Intelligence Data Mart (Fact Modeling) The final output is a clean, optimized Fact Table (fct_global_sales) designed for direct consumption by BI tools like Power BI or Tableau.

-•	Extracted chronological dimensions (SALES_MONTH) for trend analysis.
+Extracted chronological dimensions (SALES_MONTH) for trend analysis.

+Applied financial business logic to calculate ESTIMATED_PROFIT_EUR based on dynamic product category margins.

+Implemented automatic CUSTOMER_SEGMENT logic to categorize clients into VIP, Mid-Market, and Small Business tiers based on transaction volume.

+Business Value
+This pipeline bridges the gap between operational ERP systems and strategic decision-making.
+By automating the cleaning, deduplication, and financial standardization of legacy data, the business can now instantly visualize global sales performance across newly merged entities without manual Excel interventions.
 •	Applied financial business logic to calculate ESTIMATED_PROFIT_EUR based on dynamic product category margins.
 •	Implemented automatic CUSTOMER_SEGMENT logic to categorize clients into VIP, Mid-Market, and Small Business tiers based on transaction volume.